Let’s spice up that traditional, perhaps overused, and possibly inequitable “What did you do during Summer Vacation” task.

 Rather than asking students to write about their summer breaks, remix their activities into a new genre or setting.
 Change the events!
 Add completely new activities.
 This takes a dull reciting of facts and turns it into an assignment that demands some thinking.
 Encourage off-the-wall settings and the use of existing worlds (perhaps they vacationed at Hogwarts, Mordor, Adventure Bay, or Tatooine).

 - homebound students staying in their family’s castle

 - buying and raising a new pet minotaur

 While many students took to this task quickly, I always had some who were reluctant to “make up” their summer break, feeling that it was dishonest.
 What an interesting thing to discover about students’ personalities!
 I’d tell those kids that they could change something small about their summers.
-Other students had no problem writing about how they had gone to summer school in an underground city of unicorns… and they didn’t like the food.
+Other students had no problem writing about how they had gone to summer school in an underground city of unicorns… and they didn’t like the food!

-Photo by mdanys (with a couple modifications!)
+Photo by mdanys (with a couple of modifications!)